mcellteam/cellblender_tutorials/installs.rst

 Installing MCell for Linux/OS X
 ---------------------------------------------

-Download the desired binary file for your system (e.g., MCell v.
-3.1.965 for Linux x86).
+Download the desired binary file for your system (e.g., MCell v. |release| for Linux x86).

 The binary file that you download is a gzip’ed file with a name that ends in